charmed-kubernetes/pytest-operator/docs/reference.md

 #### `model`

-The python-libjuju `Model` instance for the test.
+The current aliased python-libjuju `Model` instance for the test.

 #### `model_full_name`

-The fully qualified model name, including the controller.
+The fully qualified model name, including the controller of the current aliased model.

 #### `tmp_path`

-A `pathlib.Path()` instance to an automatically created temporary directory for the test.
+A `pathlib.Path()` instance to an automatically created temporary directory for the test of the current aliased model.

 #### `cloud_name`

 The name of the cloud provided via the `--cloud` command-line parameter.
-If `None`, the default cloud for the controller.
+If `None`, the default cloud for the controller of the current aliased model.

 #### `controller_name`